 An MBA in HR management is not compulsory in getting an entry-level job in this position; however, having specialized certifications can improve your possibility of getting shortlisted for an interview call.
 If you have the required competencies and knowledge with four to five years of industry experience, organizations won’t hesitate to offer you lucrative pay for the HR Manager position.

-HR Managers earn an average salary of $67,948 per annum with minimum 5 years of experience.
-In India, the average salary for this position is around Rs.
+HR Managers earn an average annual salary of $67,948 with minimum 5 years of experience.
+In India, the median salary for this position is around Rs.
 7,10,000 per annum.

 6. HR Consultant